cibotech/scalastan/README.md

 User-Defined Functions
 ----------------------
 User-defined functions are created by extending the `Function` class.
-This class takes an option parameter to determine the return type (it is assumed to return `void` if not specified).
+This class takes an optional parameter to determine the return type (it is assumed to return `void` if not specified).
 The body of the class provides a DSL for implementing the function.
 Inputs to the function are specified using the `input` function, which works much like the `local` function, but creates an input parameter instead of a local variable.